General FAQ

 • Do I have to be registered before I can get a hotel room?

 Yes.
 All meeting attendees, including members, must register for the meeting in order to obtain hotel information.
-The link to reserve hotel accommodations is in the registration confirmation email.
-Hotel reservations made with the hotel directly will not receive the ACNP negotiated room rates.
+The link to reserve hotel accommodations will be sent in the registration confirmation email.
+Hotel reservations must be made online using the link provided.
+Reservations made with the hotel directly or through other online outlets will not receive the ACNP negotiated room rates.

 • I am a member of ACNP, do my dues have to be paid before I can register?